mayaanne/foundations/sprint-4/kata-files/kata-manipulate-objects.md

 Run the code on your forked repl.it challenge.
 All tests will log `true` in the console when they pass -- `false`, otherwise.

 ## Pass the Tests
-You'll want to follow the outline below.
-Note that each step should build on but not modify any of the code before it.
+The steps below match the order of the tests you will need to complete.
+After completing each step, run your code to be certain that the next test has passed.
+Note that each step should build on __but not modify__ any of the code before it.

-1. Define a variable adam and use object literal notation to assign this variable the value of an object with no properties
+1. Define a variable `adam` and use object literal notation to assign this variable the value of an object with no properties.

 2. Give `adam` a name property with the value "Adam".